Ballast Point (Tampa)

 Ballast Point is a neighborhood located in the city of Tampa, county of Hillsborough, and the U.S. state of Florida.
 It is bordered by Hillsborough Bay, a section of the larger Tampa Bay.
-The ZIP code serving the area is 33611.
+The ZIP Code serving the area is 33611.
 The boundaries are Gandy Blvd. to the north, MacDill Air Force Base to the south, Hillsborough Bay to the east and S. MacDill Ave. to the west.
 Also included are the homes and businesses on the west side of the street of S. MacDill Ave., Gadsden Park on S. MacDill Ave. and the adjacent ELAPP Property which is part of the South Tampa Greenway.

 The Ballast Point neighborhood is an official City of Tampa neighborhood, and is largely residential.
 This neighborhood is canopied by mature oak trees full of Spanish moss, and is nestled on the Hillsborough Bay.

 The neighborhood is home to the Ballast Point Neighborhood Association.

 History

 The Battle of Ballast Point took place on October 18, 1863.
 It was during the American Civil War, just two days after the Battle of Fort Brooke began.
 A Union raiding party, under Acting Master T.R.
 Harris, disembarked at Ballast Point, landing at the current intersection of Gandy Boulevard and Bayshore Boulevard.
 Under the protracted diversionary bombardment of the city of Tampa and Fort Brooke by two ships, the USS Tahoma and the USS Adela, the Union divisions marched 14 miles to the Hillsborough River near the site of today's Lowry Park Zoo.
 They surprised, captured, and burned two notorious ships, the blockade runner Scottish Chief, a steamship, and the sloop Kate Dale a few miles up the river.
 The ships were owned by the future mayor of Tampa, James McKay.
 Escaping capture by mere minutes, with members of his crew in tow, James McKay sped to the city of Tampa and warned all of the landing party and the fate of his ships.

 After the burning of the ships, the Confederate forces were alerted to the raiding party's location, and commenced pursuit.
 Harris's Union forces were surprised by a detachment of the garrison, the 2nd Florida Infantry Battalion.
-Casualties resulted in a brief but sharp exchange before the Union troops returned to sea.
+A brief but sharp exchange of fire resulted in casualties before the Union troops returned towards the sea.

-A confederate cavalry unit (Oklawaha Rangers) caught up with the Union raiders, finally and a full engagement ensued.
-The union soldiers came under direct fire as they boarded their dinghies, in a tactical retreat.
+The Oklawaha Rangers, a Confederate cavalry unit, caught up with the Union raiders and a full engagement ensued.
+The Union soldiers came under direct fire as they boarded their dinghies, in a tactical retreat.
 The Confederate defenders destroyed the steamer A.B.
 Noyes to preclude her capture.

 Geography and climate

-According to the Hillsborough Community Atlas, that lists the City of Tampa as their source of information, the neighborhood has a total area of 1.7 mi².
+According to the Hillsborough Community Atlas, that lists the City of Tampa as their source of information, the neighborhood has a total area of 1.7 mi2.